-Classical Studies at Boston University and Classics, Philosophy, & Religious Studies at the University of Mary Washington present Res Difficiles: A Conference On Challenges and Pathways for Addressing Inequity In Classics.
+Classics at the University of California Los Angeles, and Classics, Philosophy, & Religious Studies at the University of Mary Washington present Res Difficiles: A Conference On Challenges and Pathways for Addressing Inequity In Classics.
 Co-organized by Hannah Čulík-Baird and Joseph Romero.

 March 24th 2023.
 All times Eastern Standard Time.

 9.30-10 Suzanne Lye, “Can We Please Get Back to Research?: Creating Space Through Service”

 10-10.30 Tori Lee, “Networking in the Margins: Towards a Future for Affinity Groups in Classics”

 10.45-11.15 Tara Wells, “The Dangers of Reception: Harmful Uses of Classical Art for the Oppression and Othering of Indigenous Americans — Why it Matters”

 11.15-11.45 Ashley Lance, “Rez Diff: Indigenous Philosophies and Ancient Thought”